AlmunharifHamoudi/DDos1/README.md

 📝 Notes

-· Ensure the images (m.png and m1.png) are inside the images/ folder.
+· Ensure the requirements.txt file exists inside the folder after cloning.
-· If images don't appear, check that the folder name is exactly images and files exist.
-· For Kali Linux, always use the --break-system-packages flag to bypass restrictions.
+· If you encounter pip errors on Kali, use pip3 instead of pip.

 ---